 Previously you created primitives by keying in exact values in the Keyboard Entry rollout.
-Now you will roughly size the primitive shapes by clicking and dragging with the mouse in the viewport.
+Now you will roughly size the primitive solids by clicking and dragging with the mouse in the viewport.

-- 1. In the Create tab (), click (Geometry).
+- 1. In the Create panel (), verify that (Geometry) is selected.
 In the Standard Primitives drop-down list, select Extended Primitives as a sub-category.
-In the Object Type rollout, click (ChamferCyl). - 2.
+In the Object Type rollout, click ChamferCyl. - 2.
 Next to the base (LP Base), click and drag the left mouse button to size the radius to roughly 2'0" (Keep looking in the Parameters rollout in the Command Panel where the Radius changes interactively as you move your mouse).
 After releasing the mouse button, move your cursor up the screen slightly to give the cylinder a height of approximately 1'0".
 Click a second time to set the cylinder height.
 Then move the cursor up and down the screen until you can roughly define a 0'2" fillet.
 Complete the object creation process with a third click.
-The object should display as shown in Figure 3-13.
+The object should display as shown in Figure 3-15.